giantswarm/docs/src/content/advanced/gitops/environments/index.md

 ---
-linkTitle: Creating environments for GitOps resources
+linkTitle: Creating environments for GitOps
 title: Creating environments for GitOps resources
 description: How to create different environments to deploy different resources, configurations or versions in different stages.
 weight: 70